 The Inactivity Leak Penalty is a countermeasure for if the network stops finalizing blocks due to a large number of validators going offline simultaneously.

-eth2's inclusion delay is the delta between the slot that a validator has been called to attest in and the slot that their attestation was eventually included on-chain.
-This takes a value of 1 at minimum–for example, if said validator has been allocated an attestation duty on slot x in epoch y, their attestation will be included in slot x+1 at minimum.
+eth2's inclusion delay is the delta between the slot that a validator is called to attest in and the slot that their attestation is included on-chain.
+This takes a value of 1 at minimum; for example, if said validator has been allocated an attestation duty on slot x in epoch y, their attestation will be included in slot x+1 at minimum.

 eth2's justification is a product of attester votes on checkpoints being included on the chain.
 The goal of justification is to decide which checkpoint is the head of the beacon chain.

 If 2/3 of active validators agree on a source and target checkpoint pair, wherein the source epoch is justified, then the target epoch is also justified.
 If two epochs in a row (with an arbitrary gap allowed between them–to allow the chain to finalize eventually, even under extreme conditions when the majority of validators have been offline for an extended period of time) are justified, the first one of those two is deemed finalized.